 Our directors are second-year Master of Public Policy candidates at the School of Public Policy and Governance.

-Taylor Davis, Client Relations
+Alexandra Izgerean, Client Relations

-Taylor is a second year Master of Public Policy candidate at the School of Public Policy and Governance (SPPG) at the University of Toronto and holds a Bachelor’s Degree in Political Science from the University of Victoria.
+Kristen is a second year Master of Public Policy candidate at the School of Public Policy and Governance, University of Toronto.
+She completed her Honours Bachelor of Arts Degree at Western University, specializing in political science.

 In her first year at the School of Public Policy and Governance, Kristen was a policy consultant with the Public Good Initiative.
 She helped created a strategic business plan for social enterprise for CultureLink, a not-for-profit that facilitates the settlement of newcomers in Toronto.

 Kristen has spent her summer working with the federal government at Indigenous and Northern Affairs Canada, as an Funding Services and Evaluation Intern.
 In this position, she collaborated with twelve other students to produce an evaluation report researching questions related to the Indian Act and self-government for First Nation communities, as well as supported the daily activities of the Funding Services directorate.